Senozoid/ZC1-handbook/glossary.md

 ### Speed

 This is a combat stat that determines how far the combatant can move in a single turn without teleportation.
-Unless modified, speed is equal to the combatant's Athletic skill.
+Base speed depends on the combatant's Athletic skill, total weight of equipped apparel and Strength attribute.

 ### Spirit